NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/Events/index.md

 **Guidelines for use:**
+- The event should be associated with the Intellectual Entity (IE) whenever possible, for example, if the files have been converted in the same way to the same format.
 -	Used when changing fileformat, not to document compression as part of storage optimization.
 See also eventType “compression”.
 -	Migration events should always create a new package or file.
+- The migrated file(s) must reference the source file.